-If more than one Active Directory domain are used (see chapter 17.4), the following rules apply to the user name:
+If more than one domain are used (see chapter"/>sect-domains"/>), the following rules apply to the user name:

-- Local user account the name must be specified without the domain (e.g. admin), - Primary domain missing domain is acceptable in the name specification (e.g. jsmith), but it is also possible to include the domain (e.g. jsmith@company.com), - Other domains the name specified must include the domain (e.g. drdolittle@usoffice.company.com).
+- Local user account the name must be specified without the domain (e.g. admin), - Primary domain missing domain is acceptable in the name specification (e.g. jsmith), but it is also possible to include the domain (e.g. jsmith@company.com), - Other domains the name specified must include the domain

+(e.g. drdolittle@usoffice.company.com).

-If none or just one Active Directory domain is mapped, all users can authenticate by their usernames without the domain specified.
+If none or just one domain is mapped, all users can authenticate by their usernames without the domain specified.